English Courses

 3 credits

-students will craft a flexible culminating project that reflects their thinking and
+By the end of the semester, students will complete a flexible final project that reflects

-engagement with literature and the environment.
+their thinking; one that demonstrates their engagement with literature and the environment

 Essential Studies: Humanities; also cross-listed core curriculum in Environmental